seamus-brady/aitiaexplorer/Algorithms.md

-## Causal Discovery Algorithms Available in AitiaExplorer
+# Causal Discovery Algorithms in AitiaExplorer

+## Overview

-The causal discovery algorithms below are used in AitiaExplorer as available in the py-causal project which are implemented in Java and reached via a Java-Python interop framework (https://github.com/CellProfiler/python-javabridge/).
+- The causal discovery algorithms below are used in AitiaExplorer.
+- These are made available in the [https://github.com/bd2kccd/py-causal](py-causal) project which is used internally in AitiaExplorer.
+- They are implemented in Java and reached via a Java-Python interop framework (https://github.com/CellProfiler/python-javabridge/).

-Unfortunately there is a not a huge amount of documentation available, so in some cases a link has been provided to the original R implementation documentation.
+- Unfortunately there is a not a huge amount of documentation available, so in some cases a link has been provided to the original R implementation documentation.

+## Causal Algorithm List

  - bayesEst: https://rdrr.io/github/bd2kccd/r-causal/man/bayesEst.html
  - PC: https://www.rdocumentation.org/packages/pcalg/versions/2.6-10/topics/pc